SoftUni-Internal/interactive-content/RO/07-Workshop-Sessions-and-Authentication/Lesson.md

-# Workshop: Sesiuni și Autentificare
+# Workshop: Sessions and Authentication